-To reduce the risk of a student suffering from an anaphylactic reaction at Austin School, we have put in place the following strategies:
+To reduce the risk of a student suffering from an anaphylactic reaction at The Austin School, we have put in place the following strategies:

-- staff and students are regularly reminded to wash their hands after eating - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects
+staff and students are regularly reminded to wash their hands after eating;

+- students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use Adrenaline autoinjector will be stored in the staffroom first aid cupboard.

-- gloves must be worn when picking up papers or rubbish in the playground - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use EpiPen will be stored at the school staffroom for ease of access - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.